vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 then every time we find out better path, we can use the Bellman equation above to update the state value.
 This was we iterate until we reach the best solution.
-So we can apply the principle of optimality above to refine our decision-making, and this using is Bellman Update in Value Iteration method.
+So we can apply the principle of optimality above to refine our decision-making, and this we do with Bellman Update in Value Iteration method.

 To do this we can brute-force exhaustively explore all actions at all states across paths.
-Always updating corresponding value function values with the action that leads along the path that leads to the highest reward.
+We would always update corresponding value function values with the action that leads along the path that leads to the highest reward.
-We must brute-force the solution if we have no model of the environment, we only evaluate the best options.

 Since we are brute-forcing the solution evaluating everything without a model of the environment, we can describe the value function as an array or python dictionary: